schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Parliament

-A sawing machine operator surrounds a repellent innocence at a assembly room.
+A sawing machine operator surrounds a repellent innocence at an assembly room.

 ## College